Golf: US PGA RBC Heritage scores

 - Harbour Town Golf Links in Hilton Head Island, South Carolina.

-WASHINGTON: Leading first-round scores on Thursday in the US PGA Tour RBC Heritage at Harbour Town Golf Links in Hilton Head Island, South Carolina (USA unless noted, par-71):
+WASHINGTON: Leading third-round scores on Saturday in the US PGA Tour RBC Heritage at Harbour Town Golf Links in Hilton Head Island, South Carolina (USA unless noted, par-71):

 Golf: US PGA RBC Heritage scores